API Reference

 Controls async task execution at await-point granularity.

 The schedule is a list of task indices.
 Each entry means “let this task resume from its next await point.”
-When the schedule is exhausted, all tasks run freely to completion.
+When the sampled prefix is exhausted, it is extended deterministically so tasks remain controlled.

 Built on the shared InterleavedLoop abstraction, using index-based scheduling as its policy.